Rail transport in South Korea: Reform and private rail companies

 Private investment in railways in South Korea before the mid-1990s was nominal.
-Between 1968–1994, only 12 rail projects with a total combined cost of US$660 million received private investment, but the operation and management of all remained in government hands.
+Between 1968 and 1994, only 12 rail projects with a total combined cost of US$660 million received private investment, but the operation and management of all remained in government hands.
 In 1994, to encourage private investment in infrastructure projects through public-private partnerships, the South Korean parliament adopted the Promotion of Private Capital in Social Overhead Capital Investment Act, followed in 1998 by the Act on Private Participation in Infrastructure and in 2005 the Act on Public-Private Partnership in Infrastructure given the limited impact of the first law.
 PPPs can take the form of build–operate–transfer, build-lease-transfer, and build-own-operate delivery models and can be controlled by either the national or local governments.
 After the 1997 Asian financial crisis, several government-driven railroad construction projects were reviewed, postponed, redesigned, revoked or turned into build-operate-transfer projects.
 Several companies, including Macquarie Group, Shinhan Bank and Hyundai, have participated in the projects.
 Notably, AREX and Seoul Metro 9 are in operation, with the Seohae Line due to open in January 2023.
 However, due to the continuing deficit, most shares of Airport Express Co. were taken over by Korail.
 Several private railroads, such as Shinbundang Line, BGLRT, and Everline, have begun service as well.